cds-snc/terraform-modules/sns/README.md

- A wrapper on the SNS module that enfores a customer managed KMS key
+A wrapper on the SNS module that enfores a customer managed KMS key.
+You can either supply your own KMS ARN as `kms_master_key_id` or let the module create their own key.
+If you choose to let the module create a KMS key it will also include an IAM policy that allows access from the root user of the account.
+You can also supply service like `s3.amazonaws.com` or `sns.amazonaws.com` in the `kms_event_sources` list, as well as IAM roles in the `kms_iam_sources` list who will then have `kms:Decrypt*` and `kms:GenerateDataKey*` permissions on the key.

 ## Requirements